Lyme Bay Holidays, Lyme Regis

 Jane's Cafe: traditional fish & chips, Marine Parade

-Japanese Food Chideock Reservation only
+Japanese Food Chideock: Reservation only

-Jurassic Seafood and Steak Restaurant, Silver Street (opposite the library)
+Taste of India, 47a Silver Street (opposite the library) 444224

 Lai Qilla: contemporary Indian cuisine, Broad Street